Neoartists is a not‐for‐profit organisation, run for the benefit of creative practitioners.

 certain materials and processes.
 It is important that you are clear about your materials use to prevent problems developing in the future.
 Some questions on the form are not applicable to writers and can be marked N/A.

-Whilst we have a range of power tools that are available for Studio Holders and Studio Users, you will need to agree to an induction (for us to comply with Health and Safety legislation) before you will be able to use them.
+Whilst we have a range of power tools that are available for Studio Holders and Facilities Users, you will need to agree to an induction (for us to comply with Health and Safety legislation) before you will be able to use them.
 Indicating any requirements will help us speed the process up.
 You are able to bring your own equipment into designated workspaces but they will need to have been tested before use (Portable Electrical Appliance Tested).
 We have a director trained to do this and you will need to make arrangements with our Health and Safety officer to book equipment in.
 All other electrical equipment including music equipment will also need to be tested.

 It would be useful if you could let us know if you intend make use of the printmaking and or sculpture facilities.